Nylio-prog/youtube-history-extension/README.md

 -Open extensions on chrome
 -Developper node
 -Load unpacked
--Choose the repo where every files are in
+-Choose the repo where you cloned the github